orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties.md

 By following this practice, you avoid modifying files that ships with Orbeon Forms, which makes upgrading to newer versions of Orbeon Forms easier.

-If you don't already have one of the `properties-local*.xml` files:
+If you don't already have one of the `properties-local.xml` files:

 * copy any or all of the following files, as required:
     * `properties-local.xml.template`  to `properties-local.xml`